hyrodium/BasicBSpline.jl/docs/src/benchmark.md

     * But much faster than `BSplineSpace`

 ### B-spline manifold
-There are five subtypes for `AbstractBSplineManifold`.
+There are five subtypes of `AbstractBSplineManifold`.
 ```julia
 julia> subtypes(AbstractBSplineManifold)
 5-element Array{Any,1}: